Study Abroad & Jewish Studies

 Ben Gurion University (BGU) – Be’er Sheva, Israel

-Participants in the international study abroad program at BGU can study Hebrew and other languages in addition to choosing from a variety of coursework taught in English.
+Participants of the international study abroad program at BGU can study Hebrew and other languages in addition to choosing from a variety of coursework taught in English.
 Students can do one semester or a full year abroad at BGU; there are also a variety of summer study abroad programs offered.
 Tracks in Entrepreneurship and Innovation, Israel Studies, Global Health and Sustainable Development and the Environment are all available within the program in addition to other fields of study.
 Note: the Hebrew Ulpan is an intensive immersive Hebrew language course that is mandatory for all international full year and semester study abroad students.

 Rothberg International School, Hebrew University of Jerusalem – Jerusalem, Israel